Lectures on LHC Physics: Higgs physics

 In general, we can introduce a free parameter $\rho$ which breaks this relation

 which from measurements is very strongly constrained to be unity.
-In $\lag_{D2}$ the $Z$-mass term proportional to $\Delta \rho$ precisely predicts such a deviation $\rho \neq 1$.
-To bring our Lagrangian into agreement with measurements we better find a reason to constrain $\Delta \rho$ to zero, and the $SU(2) \times U(1)$ gauge symmetry unfortunately does not do the job.
+It is defined to correspond to our theoretically known allowed deviation $\Delta \rho$.
+In $\lag_{D2}$ the $Z$-mass term precisely predicts this deviation.
+To bring our Lagrangian into agreement with measurements we better find a reason to constrain $\Delta \rho$ to zero, and the $SU(2)_L \times U(1)_Y$ gauge symmetry unfortunately does not do the job.

 Looking ahead, we will find that in the Standard Model $\rho = 1$ is actually violated at the one-loop level.
 This means we are looking for an \underline{approximate symmetry} of the Standard Model.
 What we can hope for is that this symmetry is at least a good symmetry in the $SU(2)_L$ gauge sector and slightly broken elsewhere.
 One possibility along those lines is to replace the $SU(2)_L \times U(1)_Y$ symmetry with a larger \underline{$SU(2)_L \times SU(2)_R$} symmetry.
 At this stage this extended symmetry does not have to be a local gauge symmetry, a global version of $SU(2)_L$ combined with a global $SU(2)_R$ is sufficient.
 This global symmetry would have to act like